What to expect

 I offer a limited number of sliding scale slots depending on financial need.
-I also accommodate client schedules with some early morning, evening, and weekend sessions.
+I also accommodate client schedules with some early morning and evening sessions.

 While I am not currently accepting insurance, I do provide invoices for clients looking to get reimbursement from their insurance companies.
 Flex spending plans are another option, which allow you to apply pre-tax dollars to the cost of therapy or claim therapy cost as a tax deduction.

 Things to keep in mind about using insurance for psychotherapy: